 Where:

-Ie is the effective intensity (cd)
+Ie is the effective intensity (cd),

-Io is the peak intensity (cd)
+Io is the peak intensity (cd),

-t is the length of the rectangular flash (s)
+t is the length of the rectangular flash (s),

-a is the visual time constant (s)
+a is the visual time constant (s).

+Rectangular flash shape

 In general, the time-constants are dependent on the colour of the light exhibited, on the level of background luminance against which the light is seen, and on the angular subtense of the light source at the eye of the observer.

-Under the reference conditions stated above: for both daytime and night-time observations, it is recommended that the value of a be taken equal to 0.1 second for all signal colours, except blue, which shall be taken equal to 0.2 second at night.
+Further to the assumptions stated above: for both daytime and night-time observations, it is recommended that the value of a be taken equal to 0.1 seconds for all signal colours, except blue, which shall be taken equal to 0.2 seconds at night.

 The value of a has changed from previous editions of the effective intensity recommendations to make the Modified Allard Method fit closer to observations.